 We are a large, multi-disciplinary department, which aims to tackle some of the world’s biggest health challenges by integrating innovative basic biology with cutting edge clinical research.
 We have internationally renowned programmes in a range of areas including cardiovascular sciences, diabetes and endocrinology, immunology, haematology and pathology.

 Formed in 2012, we are a multi-disciplinary department with research interests that span the translational spectrum – from basic biology through to clinical application.
 Our ultimate aim is patient benefit, through improved understanding, diagnosis and treatment of disease.
-Established by Prof Hugh Watkins, and currently led by Prof Keith Channon, we are one of the largest departments in the University, with over 700 staff and an annual turnover of approximately £59m.
+The department is led by Prof Keith Channon: we are one of the largest departments in the University, with over 700 staff and an annual turnover of approximately £59m.

 By bringing together a diverse range of approaches, we promote initiatives at the boundaries of current clinical and scientific disciplines, to create new research opportunities.
 Our research is strongly embedded in the Oxford University Hospital Trust, with our researchers leading five of the research themes in the NIHR Oxford Biomedical Research Centre.
 This ensures a constant dialogue between basic and clinical research.
 Our work in underpinned by excellence in molecular medicine, stem cell biology, genomics and clinical laboratory science.